chutasano/AndroidBluetooth/README.md

 Chuta Sano

 ##WIP
-Still trying to see how I would approach this...
+Project halted for now.
+See my AndroidContinuations project

-- My first approach (testing is done) is to send pre-baked apk files through bluetooth.
+- First approach (testing is done) is to send pre-baked apk files through bluetooth.
+  - Tl;dr: way too slow of a process
+- Second approach is to be boring and pre-configure a receiver apk that takes in certain data
+  - I want to abstractify this.
+Looking into continuations

 | Approach | Pros | Cons |
 | -------- | ---- | ---- |